pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Keep in mind that this tutorial showed you how to upload your package to Test PyPI, which isn't a permanent storage.
 The Test system occasionally deletes packages and accounts.
+It is best to use Test PyPI for testing and experiments like this tutorial.

+When you are ready to upload a real package to the Python Package Index you can do much the same as you did in this tutorial, but with these important
+differences:

+* Choose a memorable and unique name for your package.
+You don't have to append your username as you did in the tutorial.
+* Register an account on https://pypi.org - note that these are two separate servers and the login details from the test server are not shared with the main server.
-If you want to upload your package to the real Python Package Index you can do it by registering an account on https://pypi.org and following the same instructions, however, use ``twine upload dist/*`` to upload your package and enter your credentials for the account you registered on the real PyPI.
-You can install your package from the real PyPI using ``pip install [your-package]``.
+* Use ``twine upload dist/*`` to upload your package and enter your credentials for the account you registered on the real PyPI.
+* Install your package from the real PyPI using ``pip install [your-package]``.

 At this point if you want to read more on packaging Python libraries here are some things you can do: